School of Media and Journalism

 Advertising/Public Relations area of study: JOMC 137 Principles of Advertising and Public Relations

-Journalism area of study: JOMC 221 Audio-Video Information Gathering, JOMC 253 Introduction to Public Affairs Reporting or JOMC 157 News Editing
+Journalism area of study: JOMC 253 Introduction to Public Affairs Reporting or JOMC 157 News Editing

-The school prepares men and women for careers in journalism and mass communication by offering an academic program that provides a basic liberal arts education, an understanding of the responsibilities of a free press in a democratic society, and a fundamental knowledge of journalistic and mass communication techniques and substance.
+The school prepares men and women for careers in media and journalism by offering an academic program that provides a basic liberal arts education, an understanding of the responsibilities of a free press in a democratic society, and a fundamental knowledge of journalistic and mass communication techniques and substance.

 The philosophy that guides the school is that journalists and communicators must understand the political, social, economic, and cultural forces that operate within society.
-For this reason, students acquire a background in the humanities, social sciences, and natural sciences while preparing themselves for journalismmass communication careers.
-About one-third of the credit hours earned toward the bachelor of arts with a major in journalism and mass communication are in journalismmass communication (JOMC) courses.
+For this reason, students acquire a background in the humanities, social sciences, and natural sciences while preparing themselves for media and journalism careers.
+About one-third of the credit hours earned toward the bachelor of arts with a major in media and journalism are in journalismmass communication (JOMC) courses.
 The balance of each student's program is expected to provide the broad education necessary for those who plan careers in mass communication.

 More than perhaps any other field, journalism requires a strong foundation in word usage, grammar, punctuation, and other writing skills, as well as technical proficiency in the use of computers.
 Students are expected to have this foundation before they enter the school; consequently, students must score at least 70 percent on the school's usage and grammar examination as a condition for graduation.
 The examination is administered several times a semester and during the summer.

 Students are responsible for meeting all other graduation requirements.
 If they have questions about their requirements they should consult an advisor in the school's Student Records and Registration Office (Carroll Hall), or an associate dean.
 Specific information about graduation requirements, advising, registration, and other procedures is also available on the school's Web site.